MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/add-users-assign-roles.md

 All Dynamics 365 users who are assigned the **Omni-channel administrator**, **Omni-channel supervisor**, or **Omni-channel agent** role are enabled for Omni-channel and become Omni-channel users.

 > [!IMPORTANT]
 > To enable users for Omni-channel, your org should have successfully on-boarded to the Omni-channel public preview.
-Refer [Provision Omni-channel Engagement Hub](omni-channel-provision-license.md) to provision Omni-channel in your Dynamics 365 org.
+Refer [Provision Omnichannel for Customer Service](omni-channel-provision-license.md) to provision Omni-channel in your Dynamics 365 org.

-Use the Microsoft 365 admin center to create user accounts for every user who needs access to Omni-channel Engagement Hub.
+Use the Microsoft 365 admin center to create user accounts for every user who needs access to Omnichannel for Customer Service.
 For more information, see  [Create users in Dynamics 365 for Customer Engagement apps and assign security roles](../../admin/create-users-assign-online-security-roles.md).

 Follow these steps to assign Omni-channel roles to users in the Dynamics 365 web application: